Consistency training III: An engineer's guide to the literature

 Deepcluster.
 Consistency training using clustering.

 but train on a pretext task before starting the clustering phase.
 This gives k-means more basis on which to cluster.
-Deepcluster Deep Clustering for Unsupervised Learning of Visual Features (2018)

 ———————–